QuixoticSL/JS-Allonge/NOTES.md

 ### November 25th 2017 ###
 - “copy-on-read”, because when we attempt the parent to “read” the value of a child of the list, we make a copy and read the copy of the child.
 Thereafter, we can write to the parent or the copy of the child freely.
+- Why are we copying?
+In case we modify a child list.
+Ok, what if we do this: Make the copy when we know we are modifying the list.
+When do we know that?
+When we call `set`.
+- Copy-on-write is the name given to the policy that whenever a task attempts to make a change to the shared information, it should first create a separate (private) copy of that information to prevent its changes from becoming visible to all the other tasks.